embassynetwork/modernomad/docs/environment-setup.md

 don't forget to source the bashrc file now:
 - `source ~/.bashrc` (or `source ~/.bash_profile` if that's the file you used)

-you also need the python dev package:
+Required Python Libs:
+OSX: ???

-- `sudo apt-get install python-dev`
+Debian: `sudo apt-get install python-dev libxslt-dev libxml2-dev`

 ### PIL
 PIL is a requirement, but in order for it to compile with JPG support, you must have a system-wide library called libjpeg62-dev.